On exact overlaps of integrable matrix product states: inhomogeneities, twists and dressing formulas

 Note that when the taking the homogeneous limit of the above equation, one needs to be careful about the linear combination of monodromy matrices, which will give an extra $Q_{\theta}(0)$ that ensures a well defined MPS.

-In summary, we learn that the generalized dressing formula (\ref{eq:identity}) and (\ref{eq:halfintdressing}) are universal, i.e.\ they are true for any representations, any inhomogeneities and any twists.
+In summary, we learn that the generalized dressing formula (\ref{eq:identity}) and (\ref{eq:halfintdressing}) are universal, i.e.\ they are true for any representations.
 This implies that, when searching for overlap formulas (even with brute force numerical methods), it is always advisable to use the simplest possible quantum space, since the formula is universal.
 For the given quantum space the formula is modified only by the normalization pre-factors which are easy to fit at the end.